bidhya/verse/README.md

         NoahMP --> seup
         WY_merged --> Inputs; even move outside the NoahMP folder

+### Aug 03, 2023
+synchronizec _v10 and _v11.
+So run _v11 everywhere including discover
+moved old _v11 to archive

+### Aug 02, 2023
+change TMPDIR to LOCAL_TMPDIR for Discover
+log file no more working: try copy it at end of script from LOCAL_TMPDIR to ../.out/
+running _v10 on Discover (WY2010 to 2016) and _v11 for OSC

 ### July 15, 2023
 Merged all branches and deleted old branches
 Create call_blender_v11.jl for new prototyping.
 But still using v10 for all runs.